-This spot requires about a 400-yard hike to the site.
-The hike is pretty though as it goes along a small hill until you eventually reach the entrance to the mine.
-I am not sure how far it goes in, but it is an interesting stop on the trail.
+This spot requires about a 400 yard hike to the site.
+The hike is pretty though, as it goes along a small hill until you eventually reach the entrance to the mine.
+I am not sure how far it goes in, but it is an exciting stop on the trail.

 12. Lucky Baldwin Mine

 The road continues along the side of the mountain, and it gets pretty rough with significant drop-offs on one side of you.
 Eventually, it flattens out, and you will cross over the saddle and see a good viewpoint out in front of you.
 On the side of this hill is the Lucky Baldwin Mine.